1.Capital One VentureOne Rewards

 - 1.5%Cash back on all other purchases

-Earn unlimited 1.5% cash back on all purchases, plus 5% on hotels and rental cars booked through Capital One Travel.
+Earn unlimited 1.5% cash back on all purchases, 5% on travel booked through Chase Travel, and 3% on dining and drugstore purchases.

 Pros: